 In September, Garfield played Jim Bakker opposite Jessica Chastain’s Tammy Faye Bakker in “The Eyes of Tammy Faye” and received positive reviews for his supporting performance.
 November brought Garfield his most beloved part yet, that of Jonathan Larson in “tick, tick… Boom!”
 The Netflix musical, directed by Lin-Manuel Miranda, put Garfield in the center of the 2022 Best Actor conversation.
 Finally, in December, Garfield returned to the superhero genre, once again playing Peter Parker in “Spider-Man: No Way Home,” a multiverse-bending blockbuster that has broken box office records.
 The film’s financial success and its warm critical response had many reevaluating Garfield’s stints as Spider-Man.

 Garfield has come a long way from his early days.
 After training at a British drama school, the actor embarked on a stage career in London gaining notice for a number of appearances in classical and contemporary plays.
 Those appearances would lead to him getting noticed by British television audiences in several television films.
 He would win a BAFTA in 2008 for his appearance in the television film “Boy A.”

-After a few small films he would gain huge attention in “The Social Network,” a film about the story of the creation of Facebook which was a huge Oscar player in 2010.
-His success with that film led to him taking over the role of Spider-Man from Tobey Maguire in the reboot of that franchise.
-While Garfield brought a darker more intellectual take for the role, he never seemed quite comfortable with the character in the press he did for the film and seemed to long for more substantial characters to play.
+After a few small films, he would gain huge attention in “The Social Network,” a film about the story of the creation of Facebook which was a huge Oscar player in 2010.
+His success with that film led to him taking over the role of Spider-Man from Tobey Maguire in the reboot of that franchise – and eventually meatier dramatic roles, like Martin Scorsese‘s “Silence” and Mel Gibson’s “Hacksaw Ridge.”
+That war film earned Garfield his first Best Actor nomination.

-Take a tour in our photo gallery featuring Garfield’s 10 greatest film performances so far.
+Take a tour of our photo gallery featuring Garfield’s 13 greatest film performances so far.